What’s the most common cause of construction injuries and deaths?

-What is OSHA doing?
+What is OSHA doing about this?

 The Occupational Safety and Health Administration investigates negligent employers and issues fines as they see necessary.
 Unfortunately, it is not uncommon for OSHA to reduce fines or for companies to get off the hook entirely for small paperwork mistakes.
 It can be hard to hope for a safer future in construction when employers are not held fully accountable for their actions.

 Construction workers in Georgia usually have a lot of pride in the work that they do.
 Being out of work because of construction injuries can be uncomfortable and upsetting.
 Workers’ compensation can help address some of these feelings by providing necessary compensation for things like lost wages and even medical bills.
-However, focusing on recovery can be difficult if your workers’ comp claim was rejected, so you may want to consider speaking with an experienced attorney about your options for an appeal.
+However, focusing on recovery can be difficult if your workers’ comp claim was rejected, so you may want to consider speaking with an experienced Atlanta workers’ comp attorney about your options for an appeal.